ElektraInitiative/libelektra/src/tools/rest-backend/README.md

 [Install]
 WantedBy=multi-user.target
+EOF
 ```
-3) Reload the configuration of `systemctl` with `systemctl daemon-reload`.
+2) Reload the configuration of `systemctl` with `systemctl daemon-reload`.
-4) Enable the rest-backend service with `systemctl enable rest-backend.service`, a symlink should be created.
+3) Enable the rest-backend service with `systemctl enable rest-backend.service`, a symlink should be created.
-5) Make sure the service is enabled with `systemctl is-enabled rest-backend.service`.
+4) Make sure the service is enabled with `systemctl is-enabled rest-backend.service`.
-6) Restart the rest-backen service with `systemctl restart rest-backend.service`.
+5) Restart the rest-backend service with `systemctl restart rest-backend.service`.
 If everything went fine, the service should be reachable and `systemctl status rest-backend.service` should print information about the running service (PID, etc).

 ## Implementation notes and hints for Front-Ends